Route orders to the right bridge.

 Regional warehouse routing

-Route orders to the nearest fulfillment center based on ZIP code using condition sets.
-Load 70,000 ZIP codes into a set and match instantly — no performance penalty.
+Route orders to the nearest fulfillment center based on ZIP code.
+Load 70,000 ZIPs into a condition set and match instantly.

 High-value order handling

 Route orders above a dollar threshold to your white-glove fulfillment partner.
-Signature required, insurance included, tracking notifications.
+Signature required, insurance included.

 International shipping

-Automatically route international orders to a carrier or 3PL that handles customs, duties, and cross-border logistics.
+Automatically route international orders to a carrier that handles customs, duties, and cross-border logistics.

-Match orders containing fragile or hazardous materials by tag or SKU pattern and route them to carriers certified for special handling.
+Match orders with fragile or hazardous tags and route to carriers certified for special handling.

 Subscription fulfillment

-Route recurring subscription orders to a separate fulfillment flow with different packing slips, inserts, and shipping preferences.
+Route recurring subscription orders to a separate flow with different packing slips and shipping preferences.

 SKU-based routing

-Load your cold-chain SKUs into a condition set.
-Any order containing a temperature-sensitive product routes to your cold-storage fulfillment partner automatically.
+Load cold-chain SKUs into a condition set.
+Temperature-sensitive products route to cold-storage fulfillment automatically.